AdamOlsson/solar_cell_calc/README.md

 # Summary
 This text summarizes the result from calculating the return of investment for installing solar panels in Sweden.
 Following this text, is a more detailed description how these number are derived.
-More tables for other power production and inverterd sizes can be found in the appending.
+More tables for other power production and inverterd sizes can be found in the appendix.

 To get a better picture of your future system, run the [Selling Power](selling_power.ipynb) jupyter notebook.

-Because the position of the solar panels are highly effect the power produced, the below tables give two examples of different systems that align in different cardinal direction.
+Because the position of the solar panels highly effect the power produced, the tables below give two examples of different systems that align in different cardinal direction.
 Remember that all values in this document are only examples and will differ in your specific setup.
 However, how much they differ is hard to predict.
 See the section of power production modelling for more details about the two systems.

 The following assumptions/simpilifications has been made:
 <ul>